yyou12/yyou12/README.md

 ```console
 $ ./bin/extended-platform-tests run -f <your file path/name>
 ```
-If you want to run a test case, such as, `g.It("Author:jiazha-Critical-23440-can subscribe to the etcd operator  [Serial]"` Since the `TestCaseID` is uniqueness, you can do:
+If you want to run a test case, such as `g.It("Author:jiazha-Critical-23440-can subscribe to the etcd operator  [Serial]"`, since the `TestCaseID` is unique, you can do:
 ```console
 $ ./bin/extended-platform-tests run all --dry-run|grep "23440"|./bin/extended-platform-tests run --junit-dir=./ -f -
 ```

 ### Debugging
 Sometime, we want to **keep the generated namespace for debugging**.
 Just add the Env Var: `export DELETE_NAMESPACE=false`.
-These random namespaces will be keep, like below:
+These random namespaces will be kept, like below:
 ```console
 ...
 Dec 18 09:39:33.448: INFO: Running AfterSuite actions on all nodes